Every year we all have the best intentions to make it the BEST SUMMER EVER.

 And has there ever been more pressure on a summer than this one?

 We start the summer fresh, full of ideas and good intentions.
 There will be daily outings!
 Picnics at the park!
 You will achieve Pinterest Level Pro!

 But the reality is, by the end of July, the idea well has gone dry.
 And many of us struggle to fill another 14-hour day without losing our minds.

-These ideas may not be Instagram-worthy or Pinteresty-pinnable but they will keep you going until the end of the month.
+These ideas may not be Instagram-worthy or Pinteresty-pinnable but they might keep you going for at least a month.

 Grab the hose, fill a bucket with sudsy water, toss in a couple of sponges and put up a sign.
 You’re in the bike washing business.
 Actually, your kids are.
 You’re in the ‘sitting on the porch whilst drinking a coffee’ business.

 Freeze a Lego character in a Tupperware container (or any small toy that’s waterproof –Hot Wheel cars also work well).
 When it’s completely frozen, pop out the ice block (you may have to run it under warm water to get it out), set it up against a tree, your garage, your house….any place you don’t mind getting wet, and have your kids shoot water guns at the ice blocks to ‘free’ the Lego character.
 To make it a less difficult for younger kids, fill the water gun with warm water.
 To make it more difficult, tie the ice block to a tree branch with string for a moving target.